What Could the Future of Parcel Tracking Have in Store?

 Not so long ago, if you ordered a product online, once it was placed you would just have to wait and assume or hope that it would arrive on time.
 There was no such thing as parcel tracking, especially not for consumers.
 Yet now if you order anything, from a second-hand chair off eBay to a new pair of shoes, you can almost watch and track the entire process unfold, from when it leaves the sender to arriving at its destination.

-As more and more online retailers and ecommerce companies offer increasing parcel and postage tracking services, it is only going to develop further as competition increases.
+As more and more online retailers and eCommerce companies offer increasing parcel tracking services, it is only going to develop further as competition increases.
 These are a few changes we could see happen to package tracking in the future.

 Smart Home Device Integration

 Google Assistant and Amazon Echo (with Alexa voice service) are two of the main home smart devices currently on the market, with more bound to emerge.
 Through a wide variety of voice commands, these can perform a multitude of actions, from providing answers to serious and stupid questions to providing news reports and more.

 Such devices are constantly updating, able to perform an increasing number of tasks.
 Universal parcel tracking solutions are set to be integrated to work with these devices, so that users can ask them where their deliveries are or when they will arrive, meaning they won’t even have to log on to an online account to track parcels.

 Currently, most online retailers and eCommerce businesses offer a wide array of delivery options, from economical options to date and even time-specific slots.
 This offers a lot of conveniences but one further, the realistic option could be the ability to redirect deliveries when on-route.